-Crowdsourcing techniques are essential to combine the collective intelligence of contributors with various exper-tise and opinions [41], resulting in knowledge graphs (KGs) that reconcile high quality and large size like DBnary [42], DBpedia [4], Wikidata [47] or YAGO4 [35].
-Hence, social editing dynamics received a lot of attention.
-In particular, for Semantic Web, [44] describes how community-driven tools such as wikis have led to a consensus-building process.
-[37] categorizes editor tasks and roles to examine the links between task categories, user roles, and KG quality.
-To understand its social editing dynamics, [36] proposes a method to predict whether a user will remain active on the platform.
-All these works are focused on social aspects, not on data (even if it has also been noticed that the editor community may be unbalanced, introducing biases into the produced data, leading to cultural or social biases [18]).
-Obviously, schemas guide (or constrain) the editors for inserting new entities and new facts in each relationship (even if the schema itself is sometimes crowdsourced [48]).
-Moreover, schema formalization and modeling have already been studied in depth in knowledge representation, with various works on Description Logics and ontologies [46].
-However this line of research does not explain how factual knowledge accumulates to describe entities, raising our first research question:
+Crowdsourcing techniques are essential to combine the collective intelligence of contributors with various expertise and opinions [50].
+Some knowledge graphs (KGs) are built directly (e.g., Wikidata [56]) or indirectly (e.g., DBnary [51], DBpedia [5], or YAGO4 [44]), using crowdsourcing resulting in KGs that reconcile high quality and large size [37, 42, 60].
+Social editing dynamics for semantic web received a lot of attention.
+Simperl and Luczak-Rösch [53] describe how community-driven tools such as wikis have led to a consensus-building process.
+Furthermore, Piscopo and Simperl [46] categorize editor tasks and roles to examine the links between task categories, user roles, and KG quality.
+To understand its social editing dynamics, Piao and Huang [45] propose a method to predict whether a user will remain active on the platform.
+All these works are focused on social aspects, not on data (even if it has also been noticed that the editor community may be unbalanced, introducing biases into the produced data, leading to cultural or social biases [23]).
+Obviously, schemas guide (or constrain) the editors for inserting new entities and new facts in each relationship (even if the schema itself is sometimes crowdsourced [57]).
+Moreover, schema formalization and modeling have already been studied in depth in knowledge representation, with various works on Description Logics and Ontologies [55].
+However this line of research does not explain how factual knowledge accumulates to describe entities.